If you’re looking at taking out a credit card, you want to be sure of what you’re getting.

-You are in control of how much you spend and how you manage your repayments.
-If you pay off the full amount you owe every month, you're less likely to get into debt.
+You’re in control of how much you spend and how you manage your repayments.
+If you pay off the full amount you owe every month, you won’t get into debt or pay interest charges.

 This isn't necessarily true.
-Your credit rating is determined by the different types of credit you have (which could include a student loan, a mortgage and credit cards), as well as other things such as the length of your credit history, how many times you've applied for credit recently and the amount of debt you have.
+Your credit rating is based on the different types of credit you have (which could include a student loan, a mortgage and credit cards), as well as other factors, such as:

 Credit is subject to status.
 Eligibility criteria apply.